Skip to main content

 • Transparent vendor quoting before authorization

-• Photo documentation before and after every dispatch
+• Before and after photo documentation on every dispatch

 How your manager handles it